theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Chart XLV - Persia - 1528 B.C.

-Ajax

--(1)Mizar

-Zarathustra

--(2)Achills

-Polaris
-Olaf

--(3)Pindar

-Alcyone

-Deneb

-Uranus
-Aurora

-Castor

-Capri
-Pyx

-Regu

-Aldeb

-Cetus
-Adrona
-Lacey
-Phocea
-Abel

-Chart XLVI a
+Chart XLVI a - Agade - 1521 B.C.
-Agade

 (Birth of Orion)

-1521 B.C.

 We must now go back for a few years in time and turn our faces westward, to examine the great gathering of our characters at Agade in Asia Minor, the city whence Mercury had come.
 This city was situated in Asia Minor, the city whence Mercury had come.
 This city was situated in Asia Minor on the shores of the Dardennelles, somewhere near the town of Lampski now is.
 It was built around a cresent shaped harbour, with two little peaks rising behind it, on one of which stood the great white marble temple of Pallas athene,of which stood the great white two little peaks rising behind it, on one of which stood the great white marble temple of Pallas Athene, of which Mercury was then the Chief Priest.
 The ruling race of the city was Greek, of the old Ionian type, and it was to this white race that the temple of Athens belonged.
 The actual administration of the government of the city was in the hands of Yajna and Arcturus, two elected officials, who were called archons.
 The greater part of the population were of a much darker reddish race, probably Hittites, who had held the country before it was conquered by the early Greeks some centuries before.
 These Hitties were worshippers of Tammuz, and of the veiled goddess Tanais or Ishtar (the Ashtaroth of the Bible) and dawn in the city they had a great temple, of which Liovtai was a priest, where the religion was of a corrupt character and many undesirable magical ceremonies were performed.